kelseyhightower/cmd-tutorial/README.md

 node-1  us-west1-c  e2-micro                   10.XXX.0.3   XX.XXX.XX.XXX  RUNNING
 ```

-## Install

-Follow the Cmd [installation instructions](https://help.cmd.com/en/articles/3396542-initial-setup) for each node.

 ## Testing

-Once Cmd is installed on each node, run an SSH command on them to generate some activity that will show up in the Cmd dashboard.
+Once booted, Cmd should be installed on each node, run an SSH command on them to generate some activity that will show up in the Cmd dashboard.

 ```
 for i in 0 1; do